jgeller112/drjasongeller/content/about/header/index.md

 <!-- this is a subheadline -->
 Thanks for stopping by!

-I am currently a Research Scientist at Rutgers University Center for Cognitive Science (RuCCS).
+I am currently a lecturer and consultant in the Psychology Department at Princeton University.
 My research program investigates the cognitive and neurological underpinnings of language processing.
 I am primarily interested in the mechanisms underlying visual word recognition and speech perception.
 On the weekends, I spend time with my other love: human memory.
 In this area, I am interested in semantics, metacognition/metamemory, and desirable difficulties.

 My philosophy is that cognition is best understood by looking at both behavior and the brain.
 To get a better understanding of cognition I use a multi-method approach that involves using standard behavioral measurements (e.g., reaction times), eye-tracking, neuroimaging, and physiological and nuero-physiological indices (e.g., pupillometry,EEG/sEEG).